act-now-coalition/covid-data-model/api/awsauth/README.md

 ## Deploying code to production

 When code in api/awsauth is merged, the deploy process is automatically kicked off.
 It will deploy to dev and then run tests.
-One the tests succeed, the deploy waits for a manual approval to deploy.
+Once the tests succeed, the deploy waits for a manual approval to deploy to prod.
 This is limited right now to make sure that someone is around to help monitor the API after it's deployed.